Share your big fat investing mistakes

 Now it’s your turn.
 I want you to share your mistakes with me and others.

-You have something to gain from this other than reminding yourself not to make the same mistake twice and helping other investors who read this site – by sharing your big fat investing mistakes, thanks to my partnership with 5i Research, I will giveaway one (1) 5i one-year subscription to their conflict free investing research, a $150 value to one lucky reader.
+You have something to gain from this other than reminding yourself not to make the same mistake twice and helping other investors who read this site – by sharing your big fat investing mistakes, thanks to my partnership with 5i Research, I will giveaway one (1) 5i one-year subscription to their conflict free investing research, a $150 value to one lucky reader (contest over).
 Feel free to enter my giveaway below and I’ll contact the winner via email after it closes.

 In the end, by learning lessons, hopefully we only make some mistakes (including our financial ones) once in life.
 From the words of Dale Carnegie: